Comparison of Generative Learning Methods for Turbulence Surrogates: Methodology

 Once trained, the generator is able to synthesize samples from the distribution $G_*\lambda\approx\mu$ by simply sampling a noise vector $\z$ and passing it through $G$.

-Note also that GAN have been shown to be a sound mathematical approach to turbulence modeling, as one can theoretically prove that they converge for ergodic systems.
+Note also that GAN have been shown to be a sound mathematical approach to turbulence modeling, as one can theoretically prove that they converge for ergodic systems\cite{neumann1932proof, birkhoff1931proof}, which are systems in which a single deterministic trajectory explores the entire phase space and thus allows for a statistical description of the system’s behavior \cite{Buzzi2009, eisner2015operator}.
 For more details, see our previous work \cite{drygala2022generative}.